Core Concepts

 .fetchList(Employee.class);

-You may customize the underlying PreparedStatement before execution with a PreparedStatementCustomizer:
+You may customize the underlying PreparedStatement before execution beyond built-in statement settings with a PreparedStatementCustomizer:

 List<Employee> employees = database.query("""